alanderos91/ProximalDistanceAlgorithms.jl/README.md

 end
 ```

-Note that these functions should also return a `stepsize` to account for the possibility of a Newton step.
+These functions should also return a `stepsize` that is recorded elsewhere.
-We use the convention `stepsize = 1.0` by default.
+Use the convention `stepsize = 1.0` as a default.